hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step2-deployment.md

 `cat echoserver.yaml`{{execute}}

-Notice this not only defines a `kind: Deployment`, but inside the deployment is a `ReplicaSet` of a 'Pod' and that pod consists of one `Container`.
+Notice this not only defines a `kind: Deployment`, but inside the deployment is a `ReplicaSet` of a `Pod` and that Pod consists of one `Container`.
 The Deployment is a preferred way of deploying applications instead of simply standing up just a Pod.
 You may see the advantage in the later step that scales the application.

 It's only about 44 MB so it downloads and starts within a few moments.
 Ensure the _Available_ status changes from 0 to 1.